The Tool-Kit: Storytelling, Plot and Scructure

 CAN I CHANGE ...?: deciding what real life facts - geography, history, dates, news, whatever - you can ignore or adapt, and what you must stick to.

-SEVENTEEN QUESTIONS TO ASK YOUR NOVEL : before, during or after you write it.
+EIGHTEEN QUESTIONS TO ASK YOUR NOVEL : before, during or after you write it.